Entropy-Based Doppler Centroid Estimation and Speckle Noise Reduction for Spaceborne SAR Imaging: Experimental Results

-We first estimate the fractional part of the Doppler centroid frequency which is $f^{\prime}_{dc}$.
-Fig.~\ref{fig:Doppler_Centroid} illustrates the power spectrum of the data in the azimuth direction versus the slow time frequency variable, $f_{\eta}$.
-In order to reduce the effect of the noise we have added the power spectrum corresponding to $230$ range cells.
-A sinusoidal signal has been fitted to the result.

-From Fig.~\ref{fig:Doppler_Centroid}, we can easily estimate the fractional part of the Doppler centroid frequency as $f^{\prime}_{dc} = 471Hz$ which is the frequency at which the power spectrum reaches its maximum.
+Next, we estimate the fractional part of the Doppler centroid frequency which is $f^{\prime}_{\rm dc}$.
+The fractional part is essential in focusing the energy of the targets in the azimuth direction.
+Fig.~\ref{fig:RCMC}-(b) illustrates the power spectrum of the data in azimuth direction versus slow time frequency $f_{\eta}$.
+In order to reduce the effect of the noise, we have averaged the power spectrum corresponding to $230$ range cells.
+In order to be able to calculate the frequency component at which the signal reaches its maximum value, we have performed curve fitting.
+From Fig.~\ref{fig:RCMC}-(b), we can easily estimate the fractional part of the Doppler centroid frequency as $f^{\prime}_{\rm dc} = 520\; \rm Hz$.
+Finally, at the last stage, we perform the azimuth localization based on (\ref{Image_RD}).
+Consequently, the reconstructed image based on the Range-Doppler algorithm is obtained which has been presented in Fig.~\ref{fig:Image_Bay}.

-For the azimuth compression process, the fractional part of the Doppler centroid frequency is enough.
-However, as we mentioned before, for RCM compensation we need to estimate the unwrapped value of the Doppler centroid frequency.